arm/vscode-armls/README.md

 - Semantic highlighting
 - Completion sourced from mnemonics, labels, set directives, and macros
 - Real-time diagnostics with customizable configuration and support for `clang`
-- Document symbols (go to definition and document symbols)
+- Document symbols (goto definition and document symbols)

 ## Configuration